Christmas Tree Wonderland Bournemouth – everything you need to know

 Main courses on the menu at Urban Reef range from £12 to £23.50 and £5.50 for kids meals.
 This is somewhere to go for a special meal with a sea view during the day and a cosy, intimate atmosphere at night.

 If, like us, you are coming from further afield for the Christmas Tree Wonderland in Bournemouth we can recommend staying at Bournemouth Beach Lodges.

 These bijou lodges come stylish beach huts accommodate up to six people right on the beach at Boscombe.
 We stayed for two nights and loved the experience of listening to the waves and having the golden sands within touching distance.

 A three night stay in November would have cost £350.
-I’ll be publishing a separate review soon, so keep a look out.
+Here’s our Bournemouth Beach Lodges review.

 Looking for more things to do near Bournemouth?
 Take a look at my guide to things to do in Dorset with kids.